Kwirtz/novelpy/docs/source/indicators.rst

 Foster et al. [2015]
 ~~~~~~~~~~~~~~~~~~~~~~

 Foster et al. [2015] :cite:p:`foster2015tradition` define novelty as an inter-community combination.
 A combination has a novelty score of 1 if the two items are not in the same community.
 The original paper was using the infomap community detection algorithm.
-Most recently Foster et al [2021] :cite:p:`foster2021surprise` used the louvain algorithm.
+Most recently Foster et al [2021] :cite:p:`foster2021surprise` used the Louvain algorithm.
 Currently only Louvain is supported see the :ref:`roadmap` section.
 The score for a given entity is the proportion of novel combination on the total number of combination.

 .. image:: img/foster.png
    :width: 300
    :align: center

-.. py:function:: Foster2015(collection_name, id_variable, year_variable, variable, sub_variable, focal_year, client_name = None, db_name = None, community_algorithm = "Louvain")
+.. py:function:: Foster2015(collection_name, id_variable, year_variable, variable, sub_variable, focal_year, starting_year, client_name = None, db_name = None, community_algorithm = "Louvain")

    Compute novelty score for every paper for the focal_year based on Foster et al. 2015

-   :param str collection_name: Name of the collection or the json file containing the data
+   :param str collection_name: Name of the collection or the json file containing the variable.
    :param str id_variable: Name of the key which value give the identity of the document.
    :param str year_variable: Name of the key which value is the year of creation of the document.
    :param str variable: Name of the key that holds the variable of interest used in combinations.
    :param str sub_variable: Name of the key which holds the ID of the variable of interest.
-   :param int focal_year: Calculate the novelty score for every document which has a date of creation = focal_year.
+   :param int focal_year: The year to start the accumulation of co-occurence matrices.
+   :param int starting_year: The accumulation of co-occurence starting at year.
    :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file
-   :param str db_name: Name of the db
+   :param str db_name: Name of the MongoDB.
    :param str community_algorithm: The name of the community algorithm to be used.

    :return: